Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Results, Evaluation and Analysis

+\chadded[id=AE]{To verify that performance improvements arise from active cross-modal integration rather than increased model capacity, we evaluate the models under systematic sensory removal, including tactile anaesthetisation and visual occlusion.}

-To further analyse the impact of tactile sensation on physical interaction perception at test time, we test each model with tactile data replaced with tactile values without contact.
-By anaesthetising the agent's fingers, the system is unable to utilise the tactile features.
-The qualitative results of this test are shown in Fig. \ref{fig:EC_test_no_tactile} and quantitative results in Table \ref{tab:ScePrePerformance_MO}.
-Qualitative analysis of the predictions at test time for the final time-step in the prediction horizon is shown as well as the overlaid prediction with the ground truth object location masked in yellow.
-Both quantitative and qualitative results show that the prediction performance of the tactile-enabled models is equal to the non-tactile-enabled comparison model, SVG.
+To further evaluate the impact of tactile sensation on physical interaction perception, we test each model by replacing tactile data with values corresponding to no contact.
+By "anaesthetising" the agent's fingers, we effectively remove tactile input, allowing us to assess its importance.
+Figure \ref{fig:EC_test_no_tactile} shows the qualitative results of this test, and quantitative results are presented in Table \ref{tab:ScePrePerformance_MO}.
+Both sets of results reveal that the prediction performance of the tactile-enabled models is equal to the non-tactile-enabled model, SVG.
+SVTG trades visual fidelity for improved physical localisation, explaining its lower pixel-level metrics but stronger qualitative performance.

-This experiment shows that the impact of tactile sensation on an agent's cause-effect understanding of the hidden state of robot-object interaction due to its ability to update its internal understanding in real-time.
-From context tactile sensation, the tactile-enabled models are capable of performing improved predictions.
-This experiment shows that the unsupervised learning process does not improve tactile-enabled models' ability to estimate the physical properties of an object from visual sensation alone.
-For evidence of improved visual understanding, we would expect to see the tactile-enabled models still performing more accurate predictions during tactile occlusion.

-This experiment indicates the requirement of tactile sensation for an agent's physical interaction perception at test time, not just during the training process.